alexdivadi/faceblur/README.md

 # FaceBlur
 by David Allen

-A face-blurring app made with DeepFace/RetinaFace, Flask, React, and Tailwind CSS
+A face-blurring app made with YuNet, OpenCV, React, and Tailwind CSS

-** Frontend Coming Soon **